Table of Contents

 Mut as the Protector of Thebes

 As mentioned above, Mut, Amun-Ra, and Khonsu were worshipped together as the Theban Triad.
 The three deities were the patron gods of Thebes, and they provided the people with protection and guidance.
 The Theban Triad brought wealth and prosperity to Thebes, by preventing ill-omens and disease.

 The Temple of Mut In Karnak

-In Egypt, the city of Karnak had one of the biggest temples dedicated to Mut.
+In Egypt, the area of Karnak had one of the biggest temples dedicated to Mut.
 It was believed that the soul of the goddess was embedded with the temple idol.
-Both the pharaoh and priestesses, conducted daily rituals in the temple of Mut.
+Both the pharaoh and priestesses conducted rituals in the temple of Mut, many of which were performed daily during the 18th dynasty.
+A series of festivals were carried out in the Mut temple at Karnak, including the ‘Festival of the Navigation of Mut’ which was held in a lake named Isheru to the south of the temple complex.
 The administration of the temple was closely connected to the Egyptian royal family.

 There was a decline in the worship of Mut during the reign of king Akhenaten.
 Akhenaten closed down all other temples and established Aten as a monotheistic god.
 However, Akhenaten’s attempts proved to be a failure, and his son, Tutankhamun opened up the temples to re-establish the worship of other deities.

 In Egyptian mythology, Mut was a symbol of the mythological mother.
 Several kings and queens claimed to be her descendants to secure their right to rule.
 As a mother goddess, Mut represented protection, nurturing, care, and loyalty.